-1) Mid-term and Final written exam.

-2) 5-6 Problem Sets.

-3) Class participation, effort, as well as instructor's subjective assessment on how well the material has been grasped by the student.

-4) Class project/paper (for bonus credit).
-You will be asked to present a research paper and reproduce its results; Talk to the instructor for valid topics on gossiping algorithms, compressive sensing and factor graphs!
+- 1) Mid-term and Final written exam. - 2) 5-6 Problem Sets. - 3) Class participation, effort, as well as instructor's subjective assessment on how well the material has been grasped by the student. - 4) Term project.
+You will be asked to present a research paper and reproduce its results; Talk to the instructor for valid topics new research trends are also welcomed!